xiaohan2012/capitalization-restoration-train/README.md

 ## Preparing general format data

 1. Make sure that the auxil file + paf file about the correct title is there
-3. Make sure that malformed titles(tokenized) are stored in the raw files
+3. Make sure that malformed titles(tokenized and ' '.join(tokens)) are stored in the raw files
 2. Get the doc ids by running `make_puls_data.sh` and the ids are in the `data` dir
 4. Call `output_labels` in `rule_based.py` to save the labels